-Following the pattern of its other Alaskan counterparts, Fairbanks is no resort town.
+Known as the Land of the Midnight Sun and home to the Northern Lights, Fairbanks is located 350 miles into interior Alaska, just north of the Denali National Park.
 It’s not surrounded by resorts with full-service lodges and communities built entirely around the tourist skiing industry.
-Instead, it has given rise to a handful of ski areas near the town that are fantastic ski areas with community structure.
+Instead, it has given rise to a handful of spots near the town that are fantastic ski areas with community structure.

-And, like the rest of Alaska, Fairbanks has its fair share (no pun intended) of adventure skiing ranging from heli-skiing to backcountry country cross ski options.
+And, like the rest of Alaska, the state’s second-largest city has its fair share of adventure skiing ranging from heli-skiing to backcountry country cross ski options.
+There are plenty of hot springs around Fairbanks and Alaska too.

 Moose Mountain Ski Resort – 14 miles | 25 minutes